eProsima/Integration-Service-docs/docs/tcptunnel.rst

 TCP Tunnel Example
 ------------------

-To illustrate the use cases, we will use the *IS* example named *ShapesDemoTCP*.
+To illustrate the use cases, there is an example named *ShapesDemoTCP*.
-In this example, we configure *IS* to use a *TCP tunnel* to communicate two *Fast-RTPS ShapesDemo* in different ways.
+In this example, *IS* creates and uses a *TCP tunnel* to communicate two *Fast-RTPS ShapesDemo* in different ways.

 There are included several configuration files: